daftspaniel/randchoice/README.md

 # randchoice - Pick random choices from lists.

-A small library for picking items and list of items from lists.
+A micro library for picking random item(s) from lists.

 The population of lists can be weighted if required.

 Inspired by Python's random.choices.

-## Usage
+## Usage Lists

 A simple usage example: